Prismatic leads in satisfaction for embedded iPaaS!

 Now that I've given you the reasons for not pricing integrations separately from your product, let's cover a few scenarios where pricing (or at least charging for) integrations might make sense.
 Here they are:

 • As a gating factor for plan levels.
-Let's say you have two pricing plans for your B2B SaaS product (Business and Enterprise).
+You have two pricing plans for your B2B SaaS product (Business and Enterprise).
 And you have a specific integration that larger, more sophisticated customers all need, but smaller customers don't.
 Including that integration in your Enterprise plan makes sense as a way to drive larger customers to that plan.
 Practically, you are charging for the integration, though it may not show up as an individual line-item cost.

 • Against a niche competitor.
 If you have a CRM, for example, and you're competing against Salesforce, you can't price your integrations separately since Salesforce doesn't do it and has the same integrations you do (and more).
 But what if we take the same scenario, except we put you into a niche market with few competitors?
 In that scenario, you may be able to charge for integrations to customers' other niche-specific applications because it differentiates you against the next best alternative enough that your customers can justify the cost.